Zamuhrishka/Zamuhrishka/Readme.md

 🔧 This is where I house my passion projects – those I take on for fun, and to take a break from my professional endeavors.

-📜 When I'm not engrossed in code – be it for work or fun – I pen down technical articles.
-Feel free to check out my "Publications" section for some insights!
+📜 When I'm not engrossed in code – be it for work or fun – I write technical articles.
+Feel free to check out my "Publications" section.

 # 📊 GitHub Stats: